barsoom/devbook/styleguide/README.md

 Prefer `"this"` to `'this'`.

 Single-quoted strings [aren't faster](http://stackoverflow.com/questions/1836467/is-there-a-performance-gain-in-using-single-quotes-vs-double-quotes-in-ruby).
-Double quotes means you don't need to change them if you add interpolation.
+Double quotes means you don't need to change them if you add interpolation or escape sequences.

 But don't escape quotes inside a string if you don't need to.
 Change the quote style instead: `'like "this"'` or `%{'like' "this"}`.

-In contexts (e.g. `Gemfile`) where single quotes are conventional, respect that convention.
+In contexts (specifically, in `Gemfile`) where single quotes are conventional, respect that convention.

 ### Use strings for complex i18n keys.